syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Swimlanes.md

 ![](Swimlanes_images/Swimlanes_img2.png)

-# Unassigned swim lane group
+## Unassigned swim lane group

-Kanban cards which have null,undefined, empty string("") swimlane key values or user specified swimlane key values in the `Keys(SwimlaneSettings.UnassignedGroup.Keys)` collection will be grouped under the Unassigned swimlane group.You can enable and disble this behavior using the property `Enable(SwimlaneSettings.UnassignedGroup.Enable)` and the default value is `true`.

-Default values in the `Keys(SwimlaneSettings.UnassignedGroup.Keys)` collection are null,undefined,empty string("").You can also add your own(user-defined) swim-lane key values in the `Keys(SwimlaneSettings.UnassignedGroup.Keys)` collection.
+Unassigned swim lane feature provides option to group some common swim lane key values as separate swim lane group.
+You can enable and disable this behavior using the property `Enable`.
+User can use default common key values or user defined key values.

+    *	Using default values
+    * 	Using user defined values

+N> By default, given common keys are grouped under the swim lane name `Unassigned`, user can customize the name using localization.

-## Unassigned swim lane group with default values
+### Using default values

-Kanban cards which have null,undefined, empty string("") swimlane key values will be grouped under the Unassigned swimlane group when Unassigned swim lane group is enabled.(set `true` to `Enable(SwimlaneSettings.UnassignedGroup.Enable)` property and the default value is `true`).
+By default, the swim lane keys of card which is having null, undefined, empty string ("") values will be grouped as unassigned category when `Enable` property is set as true.

-Default values in the `Keys(SwimlaneSettings.UnassignedGroup.Keys)` collection are null,undefined,empty string("").
+Default values in the `Keys` collection are null, undefined, empty string ("").

 The following code example describes the above behavior.